-Augustine and Culture Seminar Program (ACSP) CULTURAL EVENTS introduce first-year students to the intellectual and cultural possibilities that college life has to offer, particularly within the Catholic and the liberal arts traditions.
-By assisting students as they become a part of the Villanova community, for instance via OUS and CASA workshops on navigating social and cultural life on Villanova's campus and engaging students in the life of the mind through what may be their first encounter with public lectures, conversations with internationally-known authors, professional theatrical or musical productions, or student-organized discussions, “ACS Approved” events aim to show that learning doesn't begin and end in the classroom.
-Rather, “ACS Approved” events take the intellectual dialogue outside the classroom in order to expand student learning in creative ways through different venues, whether on or off-campus.
-Students who successfully attend and share, through written work or class discussion, three or more of these events with their ACS professors per semester will satisfactorily meet their ACS Cultural Event requirement.
+Augustine and Culture Seminar Program (ACSP) CULTURAL EVENTS introduce first-year students to the local as well as intellectual and cultural possibilities that college life has to offer, particularly within the Catholic and the liberal arts traditions.
+By assisting students as they become a part of the Villanova community, for instance via OUS and CASA workshops on navigating social and cultural life on Villanova's campus and engaging students in the life of the mind through what may be their first encounter with public lectures, conversations with internationally-known authors, professional theatrical or musical productions, or student-organized discussions, “ACS Approved” events aim to show that learning is not confined to the classroom.
+Rather, “ACS Approved” events take the intellectual and interpersonal dialogue outside the classroom in order to expand student learning in creative ways through different venues, whether on or off-campus.
+Students who successfully attend and share, through written work or class discussion, three (3) or more of these events with their ACS professors per semester will satisfactorily meet their ACS Cultural Event requirement.

 ACS Approved events should meet most, if not all, of the following criteria.